SamranTariq/Luncher_Screen_Inspector_Animation/README.md

 ```

 ## Demo
-- You can download or import this project on Android Studio to see how it's work.
+- You can download or import this project on Android Studio to see how it's work...

 ## Contribute:
 #### Simple 3 step to contribute into this repo: